-Sensex, Nifty fall sharply intra-day as investor fears over coronavirus pandemic continue
+Sensex, Nifty end 4% lower as coronavirus continues to spread

-Kotak Mahindra and Tech Mahindra were the top two losers on both indices.
+Kotak Mahindra and Tech Mahindra were the top two losers on both the indices.

-The Indian markets plunged again in morning trade on Wednesday, after making significant gains on Tuesday.
-The BSE Sensex was trading 1,076.54 points down at 28,391.95 at 12.12 pm, while the National Stock Exchange Nifty had shed 311.75 points to trade at 8,286, amid the continuing rise of cases of coronavirus in India and globally.
+The Indian markets ended lower on Wednesday as coronavirus cases continued to rise amid a three-week nationwide lockdown.
+The Sensex was down 1,203 points or 4% to close at 28,265, while the National Stock Exchange Nifty 50 fell 344 points or 4% to end at 8,254.

 The biggest losers on the Sensex were Kotak Mahindra, Tech Mahindra, Mahindra & Mahindra, Reliance Industries and State Bank of India.
-On the Nifty, the top losers were Kotak Mahindra, Tech Mahindra, UPL, Bharat Petroleum Corporation Limited and Mahindra & Mahindra.
+On the Nifty, the top losers were UPL, Bharat Petroleum Corporation Limited and Infosys limited.

-On the other hand, only three stocks gained on the Sensex – Bajaj Finance, Bajaj Auto and Hero Motocorp.
-On the Nifty, Bajaj Finance, Bajaj Auto, Bajaj Finserv and Hero Motocorp were the only gainers.
+On the other hand, only two stocks gained on the Sensex – Bajaj Auto and Hero Motocorp.
+The two stocks also gained on Nifty.

-The rupee was trading flat at 75.55 against the United States dollar at 12.17 pm.
+The foreign exchange market will remain closed on Wednesday and Thursday on account of annual bank closing and Ram Navami.
+On Tuesday, the Indian rupee ended flat at 75.62 against the US dollar.

 Other major Asian markets, with the exception of the Australian market, also traded in red.
 The Hong Kong Hang Seng was down 601.75 points, the Nikkei 225 851.60 points, the Taiwan TSEC 50 Index 44.43 points and the Shanghai SE Composite Index 11.88 points.